Zurinlakdawala91/Adaptive-Traffic-Signal-Optimization-Using-Deep-Learning-for-Smarter-Traffic-Management/README.md

 - Expand to include anomaly detection for incidents like accidents or breakdowns.
 - Integrate IoT devices for a more connected traffic management system.

+## **🎥 Demo Video**

+To better understand our system's workflow and results, watch the demo video below:

 ---